Overcoming Spreadsheet Limitations: Unlocking Meaningful Incident Data for Effective Emergency Response

 You cannot manage what you cannot measure.
-Many organizations often have spreadsheets containing endless lists of numbers and words.
+Many emergency response agencies (EMA) often have spreadsheets containing endless lists of numbers and words.
 The key is to use this information in a structured way to collect and categorize facts.

 “We were running into the situation where we had spreadsheets and bits and pieces of information everywhere with nothing centrally located.”